 1. Because of its adapted retinas, leopards can see seven times better in the dark than humans.

 2. Black leopards are seen infrequently in parts of Africa.
 The difference in colour is not indicative of a separate sub-species, but rather dominance of the dark-coloured pigment melanin in the skin, and is the opposite of albinism.
-Talking about the leopard’s physical appearance, there is a large variation in the coat colour and rosette patterns depending on the location of the animal.
-In East Africa the leopard’s rosettes are more circular, but tend to be more square-shaped in southern Africa.
+Talking about the leopard’s physical appearance, there is a considerable variation in the coat colour and rosette patterns depending on the location of the animal.
+In East Africa, the leopard’s rosettes are more circular but tend to be more square-shaped in southern Africa.
 The yellow coat is paler in the desert regions.

 4. Leopards are spectacular hunters!
-Not only are they quite fast and can run up to 58km/h, but are also famous for their incredible agility and strength to climb trees while dragging a kill that is sometimes heavier than their own body weight.
-Read about one particularly patient leopard who didn’t quite get the catch she was after.
+Not only are they quite fast and can run up to 58km/h, but are also famous for their incredible agility and strength to climb trees while dragging a kill that is sometimes heavier than their body weight.

 6. How do you tell the difference between a leopard, cheetah and jaguar?
 Look at the spots!
 Leopards have rosette spots on the body and solid black spots on the legs, head and sides.
 There are also no black facial stripes, unlike cheetahs.
 Compared to jaguars, leopards do not have smaller spots inside the polygonal rosettes.